jeanwsr/mokit-doc-mdbook/src/chap5-9.md

 3
 -1
 ```
 The key idea is to make Multiwfn read the `Total SCF Density` section in .fch file and generate corresponding cubes.
-Now change the `Isosurface value` to 0.01 a.u.
-The plot would be like
+Note that the procedure above (i.e. integers input interactively) may be slightly different for different versions of Multiwfn, you should pay attention to the information/hints shown in the Multiwfn cmd window.
+Finally, change the `Isosurface value` to 0.01 a.u. and the plot would be like

 ![Unpaired electron density shown by Multiwfn](images/unpaired_Multiwfn.png)